John & Ginger - Love your Skin!

 Dry skin generally refers to skin that is lacking oil, whereas dehydrated skin is characterised by the lack of moisture in the Stratum corneum, the outermost layer of the epidermis.

 Generally speaking, exfoliation refers to any technique that removes cells from the skin surface, not only immediately “refreshing” the skin’s appearance but also stimulating cell renewal.
-The benefits are dramatic, and, when used with professional guidance, exfoliation can be used to treat a wide variety of skin problems – including acne, hyper-pigmentation, premature aging and scarring to name a few.
+The benefits are dramatic, and, when used with professional guidance, exfoliation can be used to treat a wide variety of skin problems – including acne, hyper-pigmentation, premature ageing and scarring to name a few.

 Pigmentation of one’s skin is the result of millions of years of evolution, which explains the wide range of skin tones we see in everyday life.
 People with origins close to the equator, where the sun is the most intense, had to develop protection against dangerous UV rays.